Circumcision: Urinary tract infections

 A UTI affects parts of the urinary system including the urethra, bladder, and kidneys.
-There is about a one percent risk of UTIs in boys under two years of age, and the majority of incidents occur in the first year of life.
-There is good but not ideal evidence that circumcision of babies reduces the incidence of UTIs in boys under two years of age, and there is fair evidence that the reduction in incidence is by a factor of 310 times (100 circumcisions prevents one UTI).
-Circumcision is most likely to benefit boys who have a high risk of UTIs due to anatomical defects, and may be used to treat recurrent UTIs.
+There is about a 1% risk of UTIs in boys under two years old, and most incidents occur in the first year of life.
+There is good but not ideal evidence that circumcision reduces the incidence of UTIs in boys under two, and there is fair evidence that the reduction in incidence is by a factor of 3 to 10 (100 circumcisions prevent one UTI).
+Circumcision is most likely to benefit boys who have a high risk of UTIs due to anatomical defects and may be used to treat recurrent UTIs.

 There is a plausible biological explanation for the reduction in UTI risk after circumcision.
 The orifice through which urine passes at the tip of the penis (the urinary meatus) hosts more urinary system disease-causing bacteria in uncircumcised boys than in circumcised boys, especially in those under six months of age.
 As these bacteria are a risk factor for UTIs, circumcision may reduce the risk of UTIs through a decrease in the bacterial population.

 Other cancer causes

-The principal risks for penile cancer are HPV and Phimosis (as above) and smoking.
+The principal risks for penile cancer are HPV, Phimosis and smoking.
 There is also an association between adult circumcision and an increased risk of invasive penile cancer; this is believed to be from men being circumcised as a treatment for penile cancer or a condition that is a precursor to cancer rather than a consequence of circumcision itself.

 There is some evidence that circumcision is associated with reduced risk of prostate cancer.

 Women's health

-A 2017 systematic review found consistent evidence that male circumcision prior to heterosexual contact was associated with a decreased risk of cervical cancer, cervical dysplasia, HSV-2, chlamydia, and syphilis among women.
-The evidence was less consistent in regards to the potential association of circumcision with women's risk of HPV and HIV.
+Sexual intercourse between women and circumcised, as compared to uncircumcised, men is associated with a decreased risk of cervical cancer, cervical dysplasia, HSV-2, chlamydia, and syphilis among women.
+The evidence is less consistent in regard to an association of circumcision with women's risk of HPV and HIV.

 Sexual effects

+From the available evidence, it seems men who have been circumcised with the aid of a circumcision device experience unchanged or heightened sexual pleasure and satisfaction.
+There is some evidence such men also derive long time improvements in erectile function.

-The accumulated data show circumcision does not have an adverse physiological effect on sexual pleasure, function, desire, or fertility.
-There is some evidence that circumcision has no effect on pain with intercourse, premature ejaculation, intravaginal ejaculation latency time, erectile dysfunction or difficulties with orgasm.
-There are popular misconceptions that circumcision benefits or adversely impacts the sexual pleasure of the circumcised person.
+The accumulated data show circumcision has no adverse physiological effect on sexual pleasure, function, desire, or fertility.
+There is some evidence that circumcision has no effect on pain with intercourse, premature ejaculation, intravaginal ejaculation latency time, erectile dysfunction, or difficulties with orgasm.
+There are popular misconceptions that circumcision benefits or adversely affects the sexual pleasure of the circumcised person.

-According to a 2014 review, the effect of circumcision on sexual partners' experiences is unclear as this has not been well studied.
-According to a policy statement from the Canadian Paediatric Society that was reaffirmed in 2021, "medical studies do not support circumcision as having an impact on sexual function or satisfaction for partners of circumcised individuals".
+According to a 2014 review, the effect of circumcision on sexual partners' experiences is unclear as it has not been well studied.
+According to a policy statement by the Canadian Paediatric Society that was reaffirmed in 2021, "medical studies do not support circumcision as having an impact on sexual function or satisfaction for partners of circumcised individuals".